 Microsoft Intune is a cloud-based service supporting management of desktop and mobile devices.
-In HKUST, our implementation will first focus on window10 devices.
+In HKUST, our implementation will first focus on Windows devices.
 Desktop or notebooks will be managed with emphasize on security enhancement.

 Under Intune, devices are configured to join the Microsoft Cloud base Azure AD.
 Benefits include

-- Support Window logon using ITSC accounts (even when off-campus), with the benefits of single sign-on to most Microsoft services
+- Support Windows logon using ITSC accounts (even when off-campus), with the benefits of single sign-on to most Microsoft services

 - Window Security configurations (e.g. Firewall setting, Anti-virus) and Window Update are configured centrally, reducing the risk of being tampered

-- Software version of Window10 OS and O365 are managed centrally, avoiding the risk of having security vulnerability after reaching End-of-Life
+- Software version of Windows 10/11 and Office 365 are managed centrally, avoiding the risk of having security vulnerability after reaching end-of-life

 In addition, devices will be protected by the powerful Microsoft Endpoint Advanced Threat Protection (ATP).

 - ATP leverages modern cybersecurity technologies (e.g. AI based behaviour detection, cloud-based sandbox verification) which are not available in traditional signature based Anti-virus tools like F-secure.
 Our pilot rollout in some departments has proven that ATP prevents a lot of attacks which cannot be detected by F-secure.